 Prison tattoos are something of a bad stain on the tattoo industry.
 Depending on who you ask, they’re also a good source of income.
-After all, a lot of the individuals who decide to take their life on a different path, want to rid themselves of these shameful marks on their bodies, but that's a topic for another entry.
+After all, many of the individuals who decide to take their life on a different path want to rid themselves of these shameful marks on their bodies, but that's a topic for another blog entry.

 Prison tattoos are the most easily identifiable pieces because of their crude nature and simplicity.
 Here are some of them and their meaning:

-3. Three dots – This tattoo represents “mi vida loca”.
-It’s not associated with any gang; instead it signifies the gang lifestyle itself.
+This tattoo represents “mi vida loca.”
+It isn't associated with any particular gang; instead it signifies the gang lifestyle itself.
 This tattoo is typically found on the hands or around the eyes.
 It can also carry religious significance, such as representing Christianity’s holy trinity.
 The three-dot tattoo is often created using a stick-and-poke method; a very simple, yet effective prison tattoo method.

-4. Aryan Brotherhood - This prison gang has a variety of tattoos to look out for, ranging from ‘AB’ to Nazi symbols like a swastika or SS bolts.
+This prison gang has a variety of tattoos to look out for, ranging from ‘AB’ to Nazi symbols like a swastika or SS bolts.
 The Brotherhood makes up 1% of the inmate population but are responsible for 20% of murders inside of U.S. prisons, so identifying these tattoos are extremely beneficial.
-The tattoos can also be referred to as Alice Baker, the One-Two, or The Brand.
+The tattoos can also be referred to as Alice Baker, the One-Two or The Brand.